-Drizzle ORM: A Modern, Type-Safe ORM for JavaScript/TypeScript
+How to Use Drizzle ORM: A TypeScript ORM for Relational Databases

 Drizzle ORM has rapidly gained popularity within the JavaScript and TypeScript communities.
 Known for its compact size and strong type-safety, Drizzle provides an efficient way to manage relational databases like PostgreSQL, MySQL, and SQLite.
 It’s the second most desired ORM based on developer surveys and was ranked 27th in the JavaScript Rising Stars of 2024.
 This article explores what makes Drizzle ORM a powerful tool, its installation process, and how to get started with using it effectively in your projects.